airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 The [Inbox UI](/ui/inbox) lists all your [conversations](/getting-started/glossary/#conversation), across all [sources](/getting-started/glossary/#source).

-The screenshot below shows a conversation list in the [Inbox UI](/ui/inbox).
+The screenshot below shows a conversation list in the [Inbox UI's messenger](/ui/inbox/messenger).
 In this example, all the [conversations](/getting-started/glossary/#conversation) have been created by connecting an Airy Live Chat [channel](/getting-started/glossary/#channel) to an Airy Core instance.

-Each time you connect a new [channel](/getting-started/glossary/#channel), a new [conversation](/getting-started/glossary/#conversation) is created and added in the [Inbox UI](/ui/inbox).
+Each time you connect a new [channel](/getting-started/glossary/#channel), a new [conversation](/getting-started/glossary/#conversation) is created and added in the [Inbox UI's messenger](/ui/inbox/messenger).
 You can then use it to respond to [messages](/getting-started/glossary/#message).

 <img alt="conversations list UI" src={useBaseUrl('img/sources/chatplugin/chatplugin-conversations.png')} />